If you are just starting to use Scope, please check out our beginner's guide to Scope here.

 Here is a great video that will help you learn how to effectively research keywords to use for your listing.

 Common mistake?
 Using keywords that do not drive traffic or are not related to the product.

-An example of this would be if I were selling an apple slicer, and I added “kitchen gadget” to my back end.
+An example of this would be if I am selling an apple slicer, and I add “kitchen gadget” to my backend.
 In my mind, an apple slicer is a kitchen gadget, so the keyword must be applicable, right?
-No. I’m casting my net too wide.
-I need to shift this mindset of vague (“kitchen gadget”) to specific (“apple slicer”) in order to home in on who is actually buying my product.
+No. I’m casting too wide of a net.
+I need to shift this mindset of vague (“kitchen gadget”) to specific (“apple slicer”) in order to hone in on who is actually buying my product.
 Who’s going to buy an apple slicer?
-Not someone who is looking to cut a watermelon.
+Probably not someone who is looking to cut a watermelon.

 Use Scope to solve this problem!
 Product reviews are full of potential keywords if you make the effort to look through them.
 Look up your competitors' products to find new top-ranking keywords to use in your own listing.
 Clean out the keywords from your listing that aren’t performing and replace them with stronger keywords.